PacktPublishing/Rust-Web-Programming/README.md

 **Following is what you need for this book:**
 This book on web programming with Rust is for web developers who have programmed in traditional languages such as Python, Ruby, JavaScript, and Java and are looking to develop high-performance web applications with Rust.
 Although no prior experience with Rust is necessary, a solid understanding of web development principles and basic knowledge of HTML, CSS, and JavaScript are required if you want to get the most out of this book.

+## Code in Action
+Please visit the following link to check the CiA videos: http://bit.ly/3jULCrw

 With the following software and hardware list you can run all code files present in the book (Chapter 1-11).
 ### Software and Hardware List
 | No | Software required | OS required |